-- 14.19 Where a legally aided client is successful in proceedings there may well be an order for the other side to pay part or all of their costs.
-Costs payable by the other side are known as inter parties costs or costs between the parties. - 14.20 Only the court can assess costs between the parties.
+- 14.3 Where a legally aided client is successful in proceedings there may well be an order for the other side to pay part or all of their costs.
+Costs payable by the other side are known as inter parties costs or costs between the parties. - 14.4 Only the court can assess costs between the parties.
 If it is, or may be, necessary for the court to assess costs between the parties then the court will also assess costs payable under legal aid.
-This is an exception to the normal £2,500 threshold for court assessment (Paragraph 6.367(a) of the Specification).